top of page

 You may start a case against someone who has harmed you in civil court.
 The standard of proof to decide a case in your favor is lower in civil court.
 They can award damages--money or other kinds of restitution--but cannot convict anyone of a crime or place them on the sex offender registry.

 An attorney can directly represent you in civil court, but you have to find and hire the attorney yourself.
 Often the attorney doesn’t require payment unless they win the case and you get a monetary settlement.
 But this means they will not take your case unless they expect you can win.
 You are usually not charged for an initial meeting, where they decide whether or not to take your case.
-The other party would also have to hire their own attorney, as there are no public defenders for civil cases.
+The other party would also have to hire their own attorney, as there are generally no public defenders for civil cases.
+LawHelp can help you locate Legal Aid services in your area, if your income qualifies.

 Additional Resources